jup-ag/space-station/docs/2-apis/1-swap-api.md

       userPublicKey: wallet.publicKey.toString(),
       dynamicComputeUnitLimit: true, // allow dynamic compute limit instead of max 1,400,000
       // custom priority fee
-      prioritizationFeeLamports: 'auto' // or custom lamports: 1000 })
+	    prioritizationFeeLamports: {
+        priorityLevelWithMaxLamports: {
+          maxLamports: 10000000,
+          priorityLevel: "veryHigh" // If you want to land transaction fast, set this to use `veryHigh`.
+You will pay on average higher priority fee.
+        }
+      }
     })
+  })
 ).json();
 ```

-If 'auto' is used, Jupiter will automatically set a priority fee for the transaction, it will be capped at 5,000,000 lamports / 0.005 SOL.

 ## Using Dynamic Slippage